 Why Are Lawyers Using Social Media Tools?

 Among individual lawyers who use social media tools for professional purposes, 69% do so for professional development/networking, while 56% use them for client development.
-Education and awareness takes third place at 39%, followed by case investigation and other uses.
+Education and awareness take third place at 39%, followed by case investigation and other uses.

-Twitter is considered a separate category in the 2017 Survey from other social networking platforms.
+Twitter is considered a separate category in the 2017 Survey; from other social networking platforms.
 Of those using Twitter, the most common reason was for social or personal use (72%).
 Another 40% use Twitter for purposes of education/awareness, 25% for career development, and 21% for client development.

 Overall, 27% of respondents indicated that they had a client retain their legal services directly or via referral as a result of their use of social networking sites for professional purposes, and another 22% did not know.
 Solos and small firms seem to be the most successful in this regard; firms of 2-9 lawyers reported a 33% success rate, with solos reporting a 32% success rate.
 Approximately 22% of lawyers in firms of 10-40 lawyers and firms of 500+ lawyers reported receiving clients as a result of their participation on social media.